Letters from Harold Edward 'Pompey' Elliott to his family, July - October 1916 - Part 10

 an cannon 18 pounder cannon in it &

-several machine guns.
-It proved a great
+several machine guns & proved a great

-success particularly in the village fighting
+success particularly in the Village fighting

 Previously the Boche used to get into cellars